scala/scala/spec/03-types.md

   parameters by another, the result types as well as variances, lower and upper bounds of corresponding type parameters are equivalent.

-[^congruence]: A congruence is an equivalence relation which is closed under formation of contexts
+[^congruence]: A congruence is an equivalence relation which is closed under formation of contexts.
 [^implicit]: A method type is implicit if the parameter section that defines it starts with the `implicit` keyword.

 ### Conformance